$136M Westchester Avenue Redevelopment Project Gets Preliminary Nod From IDA

 Mark Weingarten, a partner with the White Plains-based law firm DelBello, Donnelan, Weingarten, Wise & Wiederkehr, said the component of the project that fronts Westchester Avenue will feature two levels of retail space totaling 24,500 square feet and three levels of luxury residential space (90 units).
 A building fronting Franklin Avenue will feature four stories of parking, including 275 municipal spaces and 125 spaces for the project, and seven levels of residential units totaling 191 units.

-Weingarten told the IDA Board that the project is fully approved, although the developer is working on construction drawings with the city and will require approvals for building permits before it can proceed with construction.
+Weingarten told the IDA Board that the project is fully approved, although the developer is working on construction drawings with the City of White Plains and will require approvals for building permits before it can proceed with construction.

 He added that the developer is hoping to break ground later this year or by the spring of 2019.
 The project site is next to Westchester Burger, which will remain, and includes a former automobile dealership.